dekorateio/dekorate/readme.md

 #### Spring Boot

-With spring boot its suggested to start with one of the provided starters:
+With spring boot, we suggest you start with one of the provided starters:

 ```xml
 <dependency>